Insider Guide: Best of Las Vegas

 McMullan’s has a large selection of classic pub fare, as well as many Irish specialties and an extensive selection of beers with taps built into every table.

-This is more than just a bar, though.
-There's live music on weekends and quizzes held every Tuesday night.
+There's live music on weekends and quizzes every Tuesday night.

 The Forum Shops at Caesars Palace

-With more than 150 shops, this Strip-based mall is always busy with shoppers combing its racks for the perfect purchase.
+With more than 150 shops, this Strip-based mall is always busy with shoppers combing the racks for the perfect purchase.

 Even those who aren’t into shopping will likely appreciate the opulence of the mall itself.
 High, arched ceilings, classic columns and the first freestanding spiral escalator of its kind in the United States are a few of the architectural highlights.